Alias: Backlog Refinement Meeting

 ✥ ✥ ✥

-Refinement includes detailed requirements analysis; working towards a Granularity Gradient in the Product Backlog’s structure; bringing estimates up-to-date; re-ordering items to reflect dependencies between them or constraints related to the timing of a PBI release; and, in general, updating the Product Backlog to reflect any new information available to the team.
+Refinement includes detailed requirements analysis; working toward a Granularity Gradient in the Product Backlog’s structure; bringing estimates up to date; re-ordering items to reflect dependencies between them or constraints related to the timing of a PBI release; and, in general, updating the Product Backlog to reflect any new information available to the team.

-One good first-order ordering technique from the lean canon is the Design Structure Matrix. , Make a matrix each of whose axes are labeled with the PBIs, putting an “X” in the cells where there is a dependency between items:
+One good first-cut ordering technique from the lean canon is the Design Structure Matrix (see ).
+Make a matrix each of whose axes are labeled with the PBIs, putting an “X” in the cells where there is a dependency between items: